-This EMSWCD FY22-23 Annual Work Plan outlines the activities EMSWCD will undertake from July 1, 2022 through June 30, 2023.
+This EMSWCD FY23-24 Annual Work Plan outlines the activities EMSWCD will undertake from July 1, 2023 through June 30, 2024.
 The plan will help inform the EMSWCD staff, the EMSWCD Board of Directors, partners and public about how, when, and where planned activities will take place.
 The annual work plan will be submitted to the Oregon Department of Agriculture (ODA) for review and comment as part of the application process for Soil and Water Conservation District Support Grants.

-2.1 Organizational Vision, Mission, and Strategic Goals
+2.1 Organizational Vision, Mission, and Strategic Priorities

-EMSWCD has identified the following vision, mission, and broad strategic goals for the organization:
+EMSWCD has identified the following vision, mission, and three main components and priorities for the organization: